The Weakly Special Conjecture contradicts orbifold Mordell, and hence the abc conjecture

 \begin{theorem} Let $X \to \mathbb{P}^1_{\mathbb{Q}}$ be a morphism with $X$ a smooth projective threefold over $\mathbb{Q}$.
 If the generic fibre $X_{\mathbb{Q}(t)}$ of $X\to \mathbb{P}^1_{\mathbb{Q}}$ is isomorphic to Lafon's Enriques surface $S$ over $\mathbb{Q}(t)$, then the following statements hold. \begin{enumerate} \item The scheme-theoretic fibre $X_0$ of $X \to \mathbb{P}^1_{\mathbb{Q}}$ over $0 \in \mathbb{P}^1(\mathbb{Q})$ is an inf-multiple non-divisible fibre of inf-multiplicity two. \item For every $t_0 \in \mathbb{P}^1(\mathbb{C}) \setminus \{0\}$, the fibre $X_{t_0}$ has a reduced component. \end{enumerate} \end{theorem} \begin{proof} Note that

 defines a $\mathbb{C} \laurent{\sqrt{t}}$-point (even a $\mathbb{Q}(\sqrt{-1})(\sqrt{t})$-point) of the smooth surface in $\mathbb{A}^4_{\mathbb{Q}(t)}$ with coordinates $(u,x,y,z)$ given by

-Thus, by Lang--Nishimura \cite[Theorem~3.6.11]{PoonenRat}, it follows that $S(\mathbb{C}\laurent{\sqrt{t}})\neq\emptyset$.
+Thus, by the Lang--Nishimura theorem \cite[Theorem~3.6.11]{PoonenRat}, we deduce that $S(\mathbb{C}\laurent{\sqrt{t}})\neq\emptyset$.
 Therefore, since $S(\mathbb{C} \laurent{t}) = \emptyset$ by Lafon's theorem (Theorem \ref{thm:lafon}), it follows from Lemma \ref{lemma:local_points} that $X_0$ is an inf-multiple fibre of inf-multiplicity two.
 To show that the fibre $X_0$ is non-divisible, we can either appeal to Proposition~\ref{prop:enriques_fibration} or note that $S$ has a $\mathbb{C}\laurent{t^{1/3}}$-point.
-One such point is given by\footnote{J.~Nicaise also found in 2009 this cubic point in an e-mail exchange with the fourth-named author.}
+One such point is given\footnote{J.~Nicaise also found in 2009 this cubic point in an e-mail exchange with the fourth-named author.} by

 Assume $t_0 \in \mathbb{C}\setminus \{0\}$.
 Then, as $S(\mathbb{C}(\sqrt{t}))$ is non-empty, we directly infer that $S(\mathbb{C} \laurent{t-t_0})$ is non-empty, i.e., $S$ has a local point at $t_0$.
 Similarly, consider